-A nice restaurant is a safe choice for a date, and it's often a great option.
-But what about those times when you want to shake things up a bit?
-No worries!
-St. Louis has some great options for off-beat dates filled with fun and adventure.
+A nice restaurant is a safe choice for a date, and it's often a great option, but for those times when you want to shake things up a bit, St. Louis has some great options for off-beat dates filled with fun and adventure.

 01 of 15

-Learn to make a special meal together with help from an expert chef.
-Kitchen Conservatory in Clayton offers a wide variety cooking classes for couples.
-Whether you want to grill the perfect steak, roll sushi or make a decadent chocolate cake, you can find a class to fit any taste.
-Once the work is done, sit down and enjoy your gourmet eats with some fine wine.
-The cost for couples classes are $125-$170.
+The Conservatory offers a wide variety of cooking classes for couples, so whether you want to learn how to properly grill the perfect steak, roll sushi, or create a decadent cake, you can find a special session for you and your partner here.
+Once the work is done, you can then sit down together and enjoy your gourmet eats with some fine wine.

 02 of 15

-Take advantage of St. Louis' location along the Mighty Mississippi with a riverboat cruise.
-Evening dinner cruises include live jazz music, nighttime views of the St. Louis skyline and a buffet meal of beef, chicken, salad, sides and dessert.
-Cruises leave at 7 p.m., near the south leg of the Gateway Arch.
-They are offered on Friday and Saturday nights from April through October.
-The cost is $46 a person.
+Evening cruises include live jazz music, nighttime views of the St. Louis skyline, and a buffet meal of beef, chicken, salad, sides, and desserts.
+Cruises board at 7 and 9 p.m. near the south leg of the Gateway Arch, which makes an ideal backdrop for a couple's photograph to start your night.

 03 of 15

-Kick up your feet for a little fun at Casa Loma Ballroom.
-This historic venue has been hosting dance parties for more than 85 years.
-If your dancing is a little rusty, don't worry.
-There is a complimentary swing dance lesson most evenings.
-The ballroom is open on Friday and Saturday nights and offers live music from popular local bands like Miss Jubilee and the Humdingers, Fabulous Motown Revue and the Pennsylvania Slim Blues Band.
+The ballroom is open on Friday and Saturday nights and offers live music from popular local bands like Miss Jubilee and the Humdingers, Fabulous Motown Revue, and the Pennsylvania Slim Blues Band throughout the year.
 The cost is $10 a person.

 04 of 15